8 Ways to Achieve Financial Success in 2020

 - “6 Stocks Poised to Perform in 2020”

 Some headlines cause concern, some make you think you’ve been missing out, and others make you wonder if there’s a way you could double your money this year.
 Headlines are designed to elicit emotion; that’s what makes us read on.

-But do any of the articles that follow these emotionally-laden headlines provide actionable advice that consistently helps you improve your financial situation?
+But do any of the articles that follow these provide actionable advice that consistently helps you improve your financial situation?
 Probably not.
 Your personal habits and behavior contribute more to your financial success than anything else.

 If you really want financial success in 2020, there are real actions you can take.
 They may not be exciting, but they work.

-One of the simplest and most effective things you can do to get control of your finances is to know where your money goes.
-Knowing how and where you spend is powerful stuff!
-I’ve been through several serious pay cuts in my life.
-I successfully navigated them because I had a budget and could easily pinpoint the areas where I could cut back.
-In addition, I wasn’t emotionally attached to a lavish lifestyle.
-Saving for retirement is more important to me than driving a fast sports car, or having a designer purse.
+What's one of the simplest and most effective things you can do to get control of your finances?
+Know where your money goes.
+Knowing how and where you spend is a powerful insight.
+People who been through several serious pay cuts in their life can successfully navigate them because they had a budget and could easily pinpoint the areas where they could cut back.
+In addition, it helps not to be emotionally attached to a lavish lifestyle.
+For forward-looking people, saving for retirement is more important than driving a fast sports car or having a designer purse.